Option prices point to post-election FTSE swings

-LONDON Option prices suggest The FTSE may see its biggest swing in two years on Friday, when investors get their first chance to react to the result of one of the closest UK elections in decades.
+LONDON, May 6 Option prices suggest Britain's main share index may see its biggest swing in two years on Friday, when investors get their first chance to react to the result of one of the closest UK elections in decades.

 Such a move would mark a break from market behaviour in recent weeks, which so far has only seen concern over the election hit specific sectors such as utilities or more domestically exposed stocks.